-In December 2017, a related party contributed \$1,000,000 to establish the Firehouse Subs Public Safety Foundation, Inc. Designated Fund (the "Fund").
-The Fund is held at The Community Foundation of Northeast Florida, Inc. (the "Community Foundation") to benefit the Foundation.
-The Community Foundation maintains variance power over the Fund, therefore the asset is recorded by the Community Foundation and revenue will be recognized by the Foundation as the Community Foundation releases funds to the Foundation.
-The Fund had a balance of \$155,853 and \$1,000,109 as of December 31, 2018 and 2017, respectively, including net investment earnings of \$4,144 since inception.
-The Fund released \$848,291 in grants to the Foundation in 2018.
+In 2017, a related party contributed \$1,000,000 to establish the Firehouse Subs Public Safety Foundation, Inc. Designated Fund (the "Fund").
+The Fund was held at The Community Foundation of Northeast Florida, Inc. (the "Community Foundation") to benefit the Foundation.
+The Community Foundation maintained variance power over the Fund, therefore the asset were recorded by the Community Foundation and revenue was be recognized by the Foundation as the Community Foundation releases funds to the Foundation.
+The Fund had a balance of \$155,853 as of December 31, 2018, and was closed in March 2019 when the remaining proceeds were granted to the Foundation.